jack-hamilton-kpdor/why-jupyter-notebooks/JupyterPaper-before-edit.md

 Nice, but a bit scary as the first example in an introduction.

-Note, of course, that the SAS equivalent would be equally scary to a Python programmer, might even have more lines of code.
+Note, of course, that the SAS equivalent would be equally scary to a Python programmer, and might even have more lines of code.

 ## Looking at a Notebook